-'''

-1

-Operating Manual.
-Any such amendment to the Procurement Operating

-2

-Mayor's approval of the amendment.
-The manual shall at a minimum

-3

-4

-prescribe rules and regulations regarding:

-5

-i.

-Procurement operations to be followed by using agencies, the

-6

-Division, and the business community;

-7

-Specifications for standardized items purchased by the City
+Specifications for standardized items purchased by the City ii. and using agencies;

-ii.

-8

-and using agencies;

-9

-Procedures for the pre-selection and procurement methods in

 iii.

-10

-accordance with this Part, subject to applicable federal,
+Procedures for the pre-selection and procurement methods in accordance with this Part, subject to applicable federal, state, and local laws;

-11

-state, and local laws;

-12 iii.iv.

-Procedures as needed for the purchases, supplies, services,

-13

-and agreements that are exempt from competitive solicitation
+Procedures as needed for the purchases, supplies, services, iv. and agreements that are exempt from competitive solicitation under this Chapter;

-14

-under this Chapter;

-15

-Types of services and any matters related thereto (e.g.,

-16

-capital improvements, professional services, including

-17

-design services, contractual services, and supplies);

-18

-Any electronic procurement system used and implemented by

-₩.Vi.

-19

-the City in accordance with this Chapter;

-20

-∨i.vii.

-Bid protest procedures not inconsistent with Part 9 of this

-21

-Chapter;

-Performance and payment bonds, bid bonds and other security;

-ii.ix.

-Contracts, including purchase orders, executed pursuant to

-24

-this Chapter;

-25

-Required solicitation, contract, and bond forms, subject to

-26

-review by the Office of General Counsel;

-27

-Pre-qualifications for bidders not otherwise prohibited by

-28

-law;

-29

-xi.xii.

-Value engineering not otherwise prohibited by law;

-30ii.xiii.

-Novation, change of name, change of business status or

-31

-assignment; and

-'''

-xiv.
-A system of contractor performance ratings regarding the Contractor's performance in City contracts;

-xv.
-Ethics in public contracting;
+- v.
+Types of services and any matters related thereto (e.g., capital improvements, professional services, including design services, contractual services, and supplies); - vi.
+Any electronic procurement system used and implemented by the City in accordance with this Chapter; - vii.
+Bid protest procedures not inconsistent with Part 9 of this Chapter; - viii.
+Performance and payment bonds, bid bonds and other security; - ix.
+Contracts, including purchase orders, executed pursuant to this Chapter; - x.
+Required solicitation, contract, and bond forms, subject to review by the Office of General Counsel; - xi.
+Pre-qualifications for bidders not otherwise prohibited by law; - 15 xii.
+Value engineering not otherwise prohibited by law; - xiii.
+Novation, change of name, change of business status or assignment; - xiv.
+A system of contractor performance ratings regarding the Contractor's performance in City contracts; - xv.
+Ethics in public contracting; and xvi.
+A listing of contract provisions required by law to be included in contracts executed pursuant to this Chapter.